WellingtonMiao/WellingtonMiao.github.io/_pages/fun.md

 Fun fact about me:
 I’m a huge roller coaster fanatic.
 I still haven’t found one that can actually make me scream.

-I also enjoy travel and photography.
+I also enjoy travel, soccer, and photography.

 <style>
   .fun-masonry{